Royal Bank of Canada Analysts Give Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) a €86.00 Price Target

-Royal Bank of Canada set a €86.00 ($101.18) price target on Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) in a research note issued to investors on Wednesday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Royal Bank of Canada set a €86.00 ($101.18) price objective on Bayerische Motoren Werke Aktiengesellschaft (ETR:BMW) in a research note released on Wednesday morning, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 Bayerische Motoren Werke Aktiengesellschaft, together with its subsidiaries, develops, manufactures, and sells automobiles and motorcycles, and spare parts and accessories worldwide.
 The company operates through Automotive, Motorcycles, and Financial Services segments.
 The Automotive segment develops, manufactures, assembles, and sells automobiles and off-road vehicles under the BMW, MINI, and Rolls-Royce brands; and spare parts and accessories, as well as offers mobility services.